Ray fans 14, Kirk gets winning hit, Jays beat White Sox 3-1

 TRAINER’S ROOM

-Blue Jays: OF George Springer (sprained left knee) is eligible to come off the injured list but likely won’t return until the weekend, manager Charlie Montoyo said. … INF Cavan Biggio has been diagnosed with a sprained left elbow after he was injured diving for a ball in a rehab game at Triple-A Buffalo last Friday.
+Blue Jays: OF George Springer (sprained left knee) is eligible to come off the injured list but likely won’t return until the weekend, Montoyo said. … INF Cavan Biggio has been diagnosed with a sprained left elbow after he was injured diving for a ball in a rehab game at Triple-A Buffalo last Friday.
 Biggio went on the injured list Aug.
 3 because of tightness in his back. … The Blue Jays activated RHP Joakim Soria (right middle finger) off the injured list and optioned RHP Connor Overton to Triple-A.

-White Sox: Manager Tony La Russa said LHP Carlos Rodón (shoulder) will be activated off the injured list to start Thursday’s series finale. … La Russa said C Yasmani Grandal (left knee surgery) could return for this weekend’s home series against the Cubs.
+White Sox: La Russa said LHP Carlos Rodón (shoulder) will be activated off the injured list to start Thursday’s series finale. … C Yasmani Grandal (left knee surgery) could return for this weekend’s home series against the Cubs, La Russa said.

 UP NEXT